Background: Why do we need to fundraise?

 - Fundraising Events.
 We plan to hold three fundraising events as well as the Run for the Arts this year at Le Monde.
 These events are distinguished from our entirely social events (which may raise nominal funds primarily to cover the costs of the event itself).

 - Run for the Arts.
 The Run for the Arts is a program sponsored by Young Audiences of Oregon, in the form of a student fun run.
 The students obtain sponsors who donate funds at a flat rate or per lap.
 All funds are restricted for use only for arts programming and are held in a segregated fund by Young Audiences, so while the funds aren’t technically part of our budget, the significant funds we raise from the Run help pay for arts programming, visiting artists and field trips throughout the year.
-This year we believe we may have raised $28,000 from the Run!
+This year we hope to net $35,000 from the Run!
 How can you contribute?
-Offer to help out with the organization of the run in future years by contacting Michal (email@example.com), sponsor a student, and/or assist your student with obtaining sponsorships, or make a contribution to the Run!
+Offer to volunteer with the run by contacting Michal (firstname.lastname@example.org), sponsor a student, assist your student with obtaining sponsorships, and/or make a contribution to the Run!

 - Readathon.
-Last year we held our first annual Readathon, which was both lots of fun and a great success from a fundraising perspective.
-The Readathon will occur again this January.
+We conduct an annual Readathon, which is both lots of fun and a great success from a fundraising perspective.
+The Readathon will occur again this January or February.
 Much like the Run for the Arts, students will obtain sponsorships for pages read instead of laps, to earn individual, class and all-school rewards and accolades.
 How can you contribute?
-Contact parent organizer Jacqui Brock (Jacqui.email@example.com) if you would like to help coordinate the Readathon, or sponsor a student!
+Contact parent organizer Jacqui Brock (email@example.com) if you would like to help coordinate the Readathon, or sponsor a student!

 - “Dine Out” Events.
 Monthly dine-out events tend not to raise a lot of funds, but can be a fun social activity.
 Instead of doing monthly dine-out events this year, we will likely try to approach one or two casual family restaurants to create an opportunity for our community to really come together and have some fun eating together while incidentally earning some funds for the school.
 Watch for these fun events!
 How can you contribute?
 Eat at the participating location during our dine out event and/or share ideas for possible restaurants to approach with me.
 We respectfully request that you not approach restaurants formally on behalf of Le Monde without speaking with me first, just so that we approach the broader community in an organized manner.